 Dancing Goats Coffee Bar

 650 North Avenue NE

 Atlanta, Georgia 30308

 A fall visit to Atlanta provides some of the best weather for walking, making it an ideal season to book an Atlanta Food Walk.
 Intriguing and informative guides will take guests to some of the most iconic culinary and historical stops in the city.
 These food walks and tours seamlessly show guests how the food that is found in Atlanta is closely linked to the art, culture and history that make this city so unique.
 Each food walk includes anywhere from five to seven stops at local restaurants, but guests can count on endless moments of fun along the way.
 Whether you’re hoping to focus on locales that sit near downtown or Grant Park, there’s a walking tour for you.
 Let reservation experts know you’re interested in a private tour if you’re looking for a more one-on-one experience in the city.
 Meeting points are always disclosed upon booking and guests should bring a healthy appetite with them!

-Best Places To See Fall Foliage In Georgia
+Best Places To See the Fall in Atlanta Foliage

 While fall in Atlanta brings mild temperatures, the team at Atlanta Luxury Rentals is here to make sure our guests are booked into vacation homes that are anything but average.
 Hosting a portfolio filled with beautiful city-center locations, our properties are filled with places to visit in the fall, customized decor and elegant accommodations.
 Guests quickly fall in love with the finer things in life after staying in a vacation rental overlooking the stunning skyline.
 Contact us to start planning a fall getaway to Atlanta that comes with a side of style!